 Prohibited activities includes any activity where metal meets stone, i.e. mowing, discing, harrowing, stump grinding and cultivation.

 Any outdoor activity with a risk of generating sparks or fire, i.e. gas cutting, welding, grinding and the use of chainsaws or scrub/bar cutters, is prohibited.

 Commercial forest harvesting activity has already ceased and will do so until the directive is rescinded.

 Provision can be made for the loading and shifting of harvested forestry material.
 This provision needs to be applied from and authorised by the CDEM Controller.

 The directive should not limit activities where the risk of spark and/or fire is manageable, such as operating on bare earth, pavement, seal or other hard inflammable, but only when there is access to pressurised source of water or some other form of extinguisher.
 Other activities such as feeding stock or horticultural spraying would be considered safe.

-Land or business owners need to be aware of their activities generally, such as where vehicles are parked (ie not on long grass), don’t mow the lawns and make sure any electric fences are not arcing.
+Land or business owners need to be aware of their activities generally, such as where vehicles are parked (i.e. not on long grass) and not mowing the lawns.